- Find a role.

 When answering questions please reference the docs/FAQs/etc. This will increase the visibility (and maybe overall usage) a valuable resource.

-- Those who complain about the documentation update its pages to make it better.
+- Those who complain about the documentation are welcome to update its pages to make it better.

 - Report bugs or feature enhancement requests

-- A bug only exists if it's reported in the bugtracker
+- A bug only exists on record if it's reported in the bugtracker.

-- When in doubt file a bug report or request a feature/enhancement at http://dev.tiki.org/Make-a-wish.
+- When in doubt, file a bug report or request a feature/enhancement at http://dev.tiki.org/Make-a-wish.

 - If you can't code yourself your own enhancement ideas don't expect that your request will be implemented in short if ever.
 You might be interested in hiring a coder to do that for you if you think that things are getting done much more slowly than you would need/like.